 What documentation is required?

-- Explain how the disability affects a major life function.
-If any tests were conducted, the test scores and interpretation should be included.
+- Explain how the disability currently affects a major life function

-Students can submit documentation at any time.
-In order to best coordinate appropriate accommodations, SDS recommends that documentation is submitted either before at at the initial intake meeting.
-Documentation can be mailed or faxed (607-962-9249) to SDS.
+Students may submit documentation at any time.
+In order to determine and put in place appropriate accommodations, Accessibility Services recommends that documentation be submitted either before or at the initial intake meeting.
+Documentation may be mailed to our office or faxed to us at 607-962-9249.

-If documentation is not available by your appointment, you should still meet with the Coordinator.
-However, permanent accommodations will not be granted until documentation is submitted and approved.
-For students who cannot submit approved documentation before their classes start, interim accommodations may be grated.
+If documentation is not available by the scheduled intake appointment, students should still meet with the coordinator as interim accommodations may be granted for a limited time.
+Please note that permanent accommodations may not be granted until documentation is submitted and approved.

 We Are Here To Help

-SDS wants to help students with the documentation process.
-If you are concerned about what documentation is needed or if the documentation you have is sufficient, please contact us right away.
-You can email Allison or call her at 607-962-9262.
+Accessibility Services wants to help students with the documentation process.
+If you are concerned about documentation requirements or unsure about whether your documentation is sufficient, please contact us.
+You can call Accessibility Services at 607-962-9262.